 The International Cricket Council (ICC) has confirmed New Zealand's Alan Isaac as its vice-president.

-Cricket Australia (CA) and New Zealand Cricket (NZC), whose turn it was to put forward a candidate for the post, opted for Isaac after their original nomination, former Australia Prime Minister John Howard, failed to get sufficient backing from the ICC board.
+The New Zealand and Australian national cricket bodies, whose turn it was to put forward a candidate for the post, opted for Mr Isaac after their original nomination, former Australia Prime Minister John Howard, failed to get sufficient backing from the ICC board.

-He is now set to hold the vice-presidency from 2010-12 before ascending to the presidency of ICC, cricket's global governing body, in two years' time.
+He will hold the vice-presidency of cricket's global body from 2010-2012 before becoming its president in two years' time.

 Mr Isaac, 58, says it is a great honour and privilege to be confirmed in the role, and denies he is walking into a minefield.